openspim/openspim.github.io/x-openspim_alignment.md

 ## Alignment guide X-OpenSPIM
-It can take time to learn how to optimally align an OpenSPIM system and there are different ways and always room to improve.
+There are different ways how to optimally align an OpenSPIM system and it can take time to get the hang of it.
 With two illumination sides and two detection objectives this task becomes particularly challenging.
-Therefore, we provide a simple, reproducible way.
+This site provides a simple, reproducible way of how to
-Our alignment guide describes how to initially align the beam along the rails, how to visualize and tune the beam within the field of view of the cameras and finally aligning the created light-sheet on the sample.
+-   initially align the beam along the rails
+-   visualize and tune the beam within the field of view of the cameras
+-   align the created light-sheet on the sample (final step).

 ## Requirements
 -   Make sure appropriate laser safety measures and training has been carried out and that µManager’s “Hardware configuration wizard” has been completed for at least one camera, one laser and the USB-4D stage.
--   A syringe to mount a glass capillary into the acquisition chamber filled with agarose containing fluorescent beads is needed for part B and C.
+-   A syringe to mount a glass capillary into the acquisition chamber.
+The capillary should be filled with agarose containing any fluorescent beads, which can be exited by the laser in use.

 ## How to set up µManager before using µOpenSPIM?
 -   Click [here](/micro-openspim_micromanager-configuration) if you have never created a working .cfg file with µManager before or/and want to get guidance on configuring multiple cameras, pixel size calibration and configuring an ArduinoUNO board for µManager.